loomnetwork/loom-sdk-documentation/docs/en/basechain-release-notes.md

 **Breaking changes:**
 - The `eth_getTransactionCount` and `eth_call` Web3 JSON-RPC methods on the `/eth` endpoint now expect the input address to be an Ethereum account, not a Loom account.
-- The `eth_getLogs` method and any other Web3 JSON-RPC methods that query a range of blocks will now only allow querying up to 20 blocks per request on public Extdev nodes.
+- The `eth_getLogs` method and any other Web3 JSON-RPC methods that query a range of blocks will now only allow querying up to 20 blocks per request on public Basechain nodes.

 **New features:**
 - A node will now panic when it’s started using a jump-start that requires a newer build than the node is currently running.
 Once you upgrade the binary, you can simply restart the node without restoring the working directory from the jump-start.
 This requires a jump-start that’s created after the `chaincfg:v1.4` feature flag is enabled, which means it will only work with future jump-starts (the first of which will be available a few days after this release).
 - The `eth_sendRawTransaction` JSON-RPC method on the `/eth` endpoint now works similarly to the way one would expect it to work on an Ethereum node.
-Note that an account mapping between the Ethereum account that’s used to sign the Ethereum tx and an Extdev account must exist before `eth_sendRawTransaction` will accept the Ethereum tx.
+Note that an account mapping between the Ethereum account that’s used to sign the Ethereum tx and an Basechain account must exist before `eth_sendRawTransaction` will accept the Ethereum tx.
 This feature will be enabled via the `tx:eth` feature flag, and should unlock the ability to use any Web3 JSON-RPC compatible library to call & deploy EVM contracts via the `/eth` endpoint.